 In case you don’t want to go grocery for the individual ingredients, there are stores that are selling DIY Bubble Tea Kits which contains all the necessary ingredients to make bubble tea.

-Here’s a YouTube video where I made a Brown Sugar Roasted Oolong Milk Tea with Tapioca using a bubble tea kit from @teacup.to.
+Here’s a YouTube video where I made a Brown Sugar Roasted Oolong Milk Tea with Tapioca using a bubble tea kit from @teacup.to in Toronto.

 Other Quick and Easy Recipes You’ll Love